Simas2006/ImgLivev4/README.md

 ### ImgLivev4 for Mac, Windows, and Linux

 ImgLivev4 Desktop Version is built using Electron.
-Properties and settings for electron-builder in package.json are already set, just run ```npm run dist``` in the local directory.
-The built files will be in ./dist
+To build as app, go to the local directory and run ```npm install --g electron-packager && electron-packager .```

 ### ImgLivev4 Server